J'Vonne Parker: College career

 Parker played college football at Rutgers.
-As a senior, he played in 11 games recording 19 tackles.
+As a senior, he played in 11 games, recording 19 tackles.

 Professional career

 First stint with Browns

-Parker was originally signed by the Cleveland Browns as an undrafted rookie free agent on April 29, 2005.
-After spending some time on their active roster where he played in four games making five tackles, he was waived on September 3, 2006.
+Parker was signed by the Cleveland Browns as an undrafted rookie free agent on April 29, 2005.
+After spending some time on their active roster where he played in four games and made five tackles, he was waived on September 3, 2006.

 Dallas Cowboys

-The following day he was claimed by the Dallas Cowboys and appeared in two games before being waived.
+The following day, he was claimed by the Dallas Cowboys and appeared in two games before being waived.

 Second stint with Browns

 He was again signed by the Browns and played in four games.

 Baltimore Ravens

 On October 18, 2007, Parker was signed to the practice squad of the Baltimore Ravens.
 He was released on October 8, 2008.

 Atlanta Falcons

 On October 29, 2008, Parker was signed to the practice squad of the Atlanta Falcons.
 The team released defensive end Sean Conover to make room for Parker.